 Why is it important to clean your welcome mat?

 “Your doormat plays host to every shoe and paw that’s ever stepped through your door.
 As a result, it harbors everything from allergens to road dirt to bits of rotting leaves and mulch.
 If you have pets, the doormat may even house ticks or fleas,” says Sean Parry, cleaning expert at the house cleaning company Neat Services.
 “Doormats are our first line of defense for keeping our floors clean and dry, yet many of them get neglected which can make them become less effective at doing their job.
 Regular cleaning can ensure that you keep the dirt and debris to a minimum.”

 A 2016 study by researchers at the University of Arizona backs up Parry’s point.
 The average shoe sole is covered with 421,000 bacteria and 90 percent of those bacteria transfer directly to a clean tile floor on the first contact, according to the report.
 A 2017 study on shoe bacteria by the University of Houston also showed that more than 26 percent of shoes examined tested positive for C. diff, a bacteria that causes a potentially deadly super diarrhea.
-Just like forgetting to clean welcome mats, here are 10 other cleaning mistakes you’re probably making that are making your home dirtier.

 How often should you clean your welcome mat?